NickyMwangi/BlazorGoogleAuth/README.md

         return accessToken ?? "";
     }
   ```
   - Created a folder named Services. __For a big project I would create this as a separate project__.
-I added GoogleCalendarService here.
+I added GoogleCalendarService here add added it to program.cs.
   - Create a component called *GoogleCalendar.razor*.
-In MVC the would be a cointroller and a View.
+In MVC the would be a controller and a View.
+I am injecting it into the component and using it to call *GetCalendarEventsAsync*
+  *_NB_* _I am using SQLite which is attached in this project._